 - Affiliated medical center, within same health system

 - Commercial referral laboratory

 - Medical center, contracted locally

 - Other

-Note: If multiple laboratories are used, select the laboratory which performs the majority of the bacterial susceptibility testing.
+Note: If multiple laboratories are used, select the laboratory that performs most of the bacterial susceptibility testing.

 2. Indicate whether your facility screens new admissions for any of the following multidrugresistant organisms (MDROs).
 (Check all that apply)